cynthiatreger/phsm-traffic-inspection/README.md

 Adding the `FastPathEnabled` feature and enabling the `fastpathenabled` tag don't cause any downtime.

-The public documentation related to these 2 settings is currently under review and will be available shortly.
+The public documentation related to these 2 settings is now available [here](https://learn.microsoft.com/en-us/azure/payment-hsm/fastpathenabled).

 ## Azure Payment HSM - Networking limitations